 The third critical question for effective contract management is how to manage and control updates to templates and standardized language (known as “boilerplate” clauses).

 The actual language of this content will depend on the nature of your business and/or the specific context of the deal at hand.
-This is something which should be overseen by the legal team (or outside counsel).
+This is something that should be overseen by the legal team (or outside counsel).

 More than half of contracts created were based on the wrong template.